uclaacm/studio-special-topics-tutorials/YarnSpinner/readme.md

 Another one that's gonna be used is `DialogueRunner.StartDialogue(string)`, which literally starts a node whose name is specified by the string parameter.

-Then give it these public functions and fields:
+With that knowledge, we can add these fields and methods:

 ```cs